LordBrim/thesis/README.md

 - [ ] Update UI design for file a request modal.
 Success and error.
 - [ ] Redesign modal for maps screen when a location is selected.
 - [ ] Add date and timer modal to lockdown status
+- [ ] Create a reusable modal for all screens

 ## Admin Screen %% #done %%